ali-husnain00/ali-husnain00/README.md

 I'm a **Software Engineering Student** and **Full Stack Developer** based in Pakistan.
 Currently, I work as a **React Developer at Devolyte**, where I focus on frontend architecture.

-I enjoy the entire development process—from figuring out the backend logic to creating a user interface that actually feels good to use.
+I enjoy the entire development process, from figuring out the backend logic to creating a user interface that actually feels good to use.
 My main focus right now is **Next.js** and the **MERN stack**.

 - 🔭 **Current Focus:** Advanced React patterns and Next.js at Devolyte.
 - 🌱 **Learning:** Deepening my understanding of **MySQL** and System Design.